El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

-Playa Cancunito or Cancuncito is rated by many as one of the most beautiful virgin beaches in Yucatan.
+Playa Cancunito, or Cancuncito, is rated by many as one of Yucatan’s most beautiful virgin beaches.

 Hotels in El Cuyo Yucatan

-- Casa Mate BeachFront Cabañas El Cuyo: offers beachfront accommodations a few steps from El Cuyo beach and has several facilities such as restaurant, bar and garden.
-It is priced at approx. $900 MXN per night
+- Casa Mate BeachFront Cabañas El Cuyo: offers beachfront accommodations a few steps from El Cuyo beach and has several facilities such as a restaurant, bar, and garden.

-- Casa Cuyo Hotel, Restaurant & Hostel: 300 meters from El Cuyo beach, and offers a restaurant, garden and garden views.
-It is priced at $500 MXN. per night
+- Casa Cuyo Hotel, Restaurant & Hostel: 300 meters from El Cuyo beach, offers a restaurant and garden views.

-I recommend that you take advantage of your trip to this place and visit Holbox, which will give you some of the most beautiful beaches in the Mexican Caribbean, known for its ultra-turquoise waters.
+I recommend you take advantage of your trip to this place and visit Holbox, which will offer you some of the most beautiful beaches in the Mexican Caribbean, known for its ultra-turquoise shallow waters.

 As you can see, El Cuyo is really charming, but it’s too bad (or maybe not) that it is still not fully known.

-In order to support the people in this town that live from tourism, please share this article so that more travelers know about this hidden treasure.
-Muchas gracias!
+To support the people in this town that live from tourism, please share this article so that more travelers know about this hidden treasure.
+Vamonos!